searx/searx/docs/admin/buildhosts.rst

 Buildhosts
 ==========

-To get best results from build, its recommend to install additional packages on build hosts.

 .. sidebar:: This article needs some work

    If you have any contribution send us your :pull:`PR <../pulls>`, see